nahidul12345/-Ride-Sharing-Service-/README.md

-# 🛵 Pathao Ride-Sharing Data Analysis Project
+# 🛵 "Go Home App"  Ride-Sharing Data Analysis Project

 This project analyzes operational, customer, and revenue data from a ride-sharing service (Pathao) using SQL and Metabase.
 It uncovers business insights related to ride patterns, fare structures, customer behavior, and more to assist in data-driven decision-making.

 ## 📌 Objective

-To explore Pathao ride data to:
+To explore Go Home App ride data to:

 - Understand ride trends across time segments.
 - Identify top pickup areas and customer behavior.